Context-Bounded Model Checking for POWER: Translation

-\paragraph{\bf Write Instructions.} Consider a write instruction $\instr$ in a process $\proc\in\procset$ whose statement is of the form $\xvar\assigned\expr$.
-The translation of $\instr$ is shown in Alg.~\ref{write:fig}.
-The code simulates an event $\event$ executing $\instr$, by encoding the effects of the inference rules ${\tt Init\text{-}Write}$, ${\tt Com\text{-}Write}$ and ${\tt Prop}$ that initialize, commit, and propagate a write event respectively.
-The translation consists of three parts, namely {\it guessing}, {\it checking} and {\it update}.
+Consider a write instruction $\instr$ of a process $\proc\in\procset$ whose $\stmtof\instr$ is of the form $\xvar\assigned\expr$.
+The translation of this instruction is shown in Algorithm~\ref{write:fig}.
+The code simulates an event $\event$ executing $\instr$, by encoding the effects of the inference rules ${\tt InitWrite}$, ${\tt ComWrite}$, and ${\tt PropWrite}$ that initialize, commit, and propagate a write event respectively.
+The translation consists of three parts, namely {\it guessing}, {\it checking}, and {\it update}.